xythobuz/xythobuz.github.io/input/projects/input_devices/trackball_v1.md

 Please refer to the application note *PMS0122‐LM19‐LSI‐AN* for more details.

 Instead of the official (confidential 🙄) method I recommend simply heating a screw or other piece of metal for 5 seconds with a lighter, then pressing it lightly on the post.
-Make sure everything is clean and the kapto tape removed between sensor and lens.
+Make sure everything is clean and the kapton tape removed between sensor and lens.
 You can see the before and after in the pictures below.

 <!--%